 Quick Answer

-The right fixing depends entirely on what you are fixing into.
+The same red wall plug that holds a radiator bracket rock-solid in brick can barely support a coat hook in an aerated block.
+The material dictates everything.
 Red wall plugs and No.8 screws handle most jobs in solid brick.
 For plasterboard, skip standard plugs entirely and use spring toggles (up to 20kg) or GripIt fixings (up to 113kg).
 In aerated blocks like Thermalite, the same plug that holds 400kg in concrete holds just 5kg, so you need specialist aircrete anchors.
 Chemical resin anchors handle heavy loads in any masonry but need proper hole cleaning.
+When you are on site and the wrong fixing costs you an hour, you learn this stuff fast.
+I started as a gas and heating engineer and the trades taught me that getting the basics right first time is what separates a professional job from a callback.
 This guide covers every material you will encounter on a UK job site, with real load ratings and prices from Screwfix and Toolstation.

 Table of Contents